 - Compatible with prescription diets

-- Supports multiple organ systems
+- Supports multiple health needs

 3. Hill's Prescription Diet Original Dog Treats